Frequently asked questions – Softwood lumber

 Why would a company seek, or not, to suspend the liquidation of collected duties?

-When administrative review results are challenged, companies need to make a business decision about whether they prefer to have entries liquidated at the final administrative review rates or to have the liquidation of their deposits suspended until the end of any appeals proceedings.
+When administrative review results are challenged, companies need to make a business decision about whether they prefer to have entries liquidated at the final administrative review rates or to have the liquidation of their entries suspended until the end of any appeals proceedings.

 There are pros and cons relating to each choice.
 For instance, if final rates are lower than the cash deposit rates, having entries liquidated could provide quicker access to a partial refund of duty deposits.
 Liquidation of entries also results in the release of customs bonds related to the shipments in question.
 However, companies could be foregoing a potentially larger refund if Canada is successful in its litigation or when challenges to the results are resolved via litigation or a negotiated agreement.